 Holding private events in Nova Scotia Provincial Parks

-All events must be approved in advance by the Department of Lands and Forestry.
+All events must be approved in advance by the Department of Natural Resources and Renewables.

 This allows us to know what is going on within the park system on a daily basis, and make special arrangements, if required.
 Be sure to bring your approval letter with you to the event.

 Are there events or activities that are not permitted?

 Yes, events that conflict with the management objectives of the provincial park system or that would threaten natural features, wildlife, structures, or other park users are not permitted.
 Proms and graduation ceremonies are not permitted at Provincial Parks.
 Alcohol, fires, firearms, archery, ATVs, gambling and retailing (without a permit) are not permitted in provincial parks.
 Fireworks are generally prohibited.

 Who do I contact to book an event?

 Complete the park event application form

 How far in advance do I need to make a booking?

 At least four weeks before the event, but booking earlier is better.